Category: acne-prone skincare

 A: I get it.
 It’s a lot.
 But here’s the thing—if you’re breaking out on your face or back, your sheets are literally touching your skin for 8 hours a night.
 That’s a lot of time for bacteria, dead skin cells, and sebum to build up.
 At minimum, wash them once a week.
 If you’re actively dealing with breakouts, twice a week makes a noticeable difference.

-• THE BIGGEST SKINCARE MISTAKE I MADE (AND HOW IT TOOK 7 YEARS TO FIX)
+• THE WORST SKINCARE MISTAKE I MADE (AND HOW IT TOOK 7 YEARS TO FIX)

-THE BIGGEST SKINCARE MISTAKE I MADE (AND HOW IT TOOK 7 YEARS TO FIX)
+THE WORST SKINCARE MISTAKE I MADE (AND HOW IT TOOK 7 YEARS TO FIX)

 I was fourteen when my dermatologist told me to strip my skin bare.